 Deploying dynamic signage to inform drivers of alternative routes.

+The recommendations can be generated by the AI agent itself, or through invoking authorized 3rd party capabilities such as an AI based traffic policy generator.

 These recommendations are sent to the third-party AI agent managing the smart city infrastructure.

 The AI agent generates a response to the third-party AI agent: